 The chart is updated every hour.

-- A tag list of your dashboard cryptos, that allow you to show only some them, if you find it too difficult to read when there's too many curves.
+- A tag list of your dashboard cryptos, that allows you to show only some them if you find it too difficult to read when there's too many curves.

 - A % toggle, that switch the display of the curves from absolute values to relative values, and vice versa.
 The relative values for each coin are calculated compared to the first point of the curve.